uki7/korean-romanizer/README.md

 ## Usage

-The class `korean_romanizer` contains a romanization function that returns a `std::string`:
+The class `korean_romanizer` contains a romanization function called `romanize` that takes a `std::string` and returns a `std::string`.

-`korean_romanizer::romanize(std::string)`

-It can be used like the following:
+It can be accessed and used like the following:

 ```c++
 std::string s = korean_romanizer::romanize("안녕하세요!");